GUIDE TO: VAT and Export

 *Note that for the Cartage contractor to qualify, transport must be his main activity, and he must be registered as a VAT vendor

-This is when the supplier delivers the goods to a client at an address in an export country.
+A direct export happens when the supplier, or a cartage/carrier provider arranged by the supplier, delivers the goods to a client at an address in an export country.
 The supplier will be in total control of the export and is responsible for all aspects of the exportation.

-In order for the vendor to apply the zero rate to the goods, the vendor must-
+In order for the local VAT vendor to forego VAT and export at the zero rate, the vendor must:

 - Acquire and keep the required documentation